supermeap123/SplinterTreev4/README.md

 - **Claude-2 Default**: Prioritizes Claude-2 model when the bot is mentioned or "splintertree" keyword is used
 - **Attachment-Only Processing**: Handles messages containing only attachments (images, text files) without additional text
 - **Automatic Database Initialization**: Schema is automatically applied on bot startup
+- **Improved Error Handling and Logging**: Enhanced error reporting for better troubleshooting and maintenance

 ### Special Capabilities
 - **Enhanced Vision Processing**: All models can now process and respond to images, with descriptions provided for non-vision models